What is Urso Forte?

 you have gained weight rapidly, especially in your face and midsection.

-Swallow the tablet piece whole with a glass of water.
-A broken tablet can have a bitter taste.
+Swallow each tablet piece whole with a glass of water.
+A broken tablet may have a bitter taste.

-While using ursodiol, you may need gallbladder ultrasound exams, or frequent blood tests to check your liver function.
-Your doctor may also want to check your liver function every 6 months after you stop using ursodiol.
+You may need medical tests, including gallbladder ultrasound exams and blood tests to check your liver function.
+You may also need liver function tests every 6 months after you stop using Urso Forte.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Get your prescription refilled before you run out of medicine completely.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.